-Westmoreland Youth Ballet was founded to serve the educational and artistic needs of Westmoreland County, Pa.
+Westmoreland Youth Ballet was founded to serve the educational needs of young artists throughout Westmoreland County, Pa.
 Based in the Vaganova Method, WYB offers high quality classical ballet training, from beginners through the pre-professional level.
 Westmoreland Youth Ballet's mission is to inspire and encourage young dancers to pursue artistic excellence, perform works by both choreographic masters and emerging artists, and to bring the beautiful art of dance to new multi-generational audiences.

 Lacey, owner and Aritist Director of WYB, is a native of Pittsburgh, Pennsylvania.
 She began her training with Pittsburgh Youth Ballet and the Ballet Academy of Pittsburgh, under the artistic leadership of Steven and Lindsay Piper.
 She spent summers performing with Joffrey Ballet School, Nashville Ballet, and Point Park University, studying under the tutelage of artists such as Patricia Wilde, Nilas Martins, Paul Vasterling, Ask la Cour, Robert Steele, Elizabeth Corbett and many more.
 She earned a B.F.A. in Dance Performance and Choreography from Mercyhurst University under the direction of Tauna Hunter, and has performed principle and featured roles in works by Rick McCullough, Matthew Prescott, Hannah Baumgarten, Lesley Bories-Scalise, and Solveig Santillano.
 Other performance credits include George Balanchine’s Concerto Barocco, Walpurgisnacht, and soloist in Raymonda Variations as well as the Sugar Plum Fairy, Dew Drop Fairy, and Snow Queen in The Nutcracker, soloist in Le Corsaire, Flames of Paris and Don Quixote.
 In addition to performing as a recurring guest artist with Lake Erie Ballet, Lacey has choreographed for main stage productions with Dance Conservatory of Pittsburgh,The Westmoreland Ballet Company, Mercyhurst University, Seton-La Salle High School Theater Department and international venues.
 Lacey is also trained in pedagogy, kinesiology, anatomy and injury prevention, and carries with her experience instructing in the Vaganova, Balanchine, and Bournonville techniques.